luketaulbee12/3-Statement-Model/README.md

-# 3-Statement-Model

 # 3-Statement Financial Model

 ## Project Overview
-This project involves building a **3-statement financial model from scratch**, following a structured approach to forecasting financial statements.
+This project involves building a **3-statement financial model**, following a structured approach to forecasting financial statements.
 The model includes the **income statement, balance sheet, and cash flow statement**, ensuring they are dynamically linked for accurate financial analysis.

 ## Key Components of the Model